17 Foods That Made Their Mark During The Great Depression

 Potato and candy?
 There are stranger things out there.
 This food is actually an Appalachian specialty treat that most likely traces back to Central-Eastern Europe.
 The candy uses potato as a starch for the dough, which some Redditors rightfully point out acts as a sort of marzipan alternative.
 Despite potato candy's European roots, its peanut butter filling makes it all-American.

 During the Great Depression, these candies were almost as low cost as it could get, especially given the cheap cost of peanut butter at the time.
 Naturally, potatoes have long been a food for hard times, and the '30s were no exception.
 It is only natural that potato candies would capitalize on available ingredients and provide a little bit of sweetness in harsh times.
-While the candies have all but faded from obscurity, they still remain well-known, or at least well-loved in Appalachia.
+While the candies have all but faded into obscurity, they still remain well-known, or at least well-loved in Appalachia.

 10. Rocky Road ice cream